Shih Tzu Food: 10 Common Mistakes Dog Owners Make

 Each breed has its own idiosyncrasies that set them apart form other breeds.
 The Shih Tzu does share many of these traits with other breeds but it is worth noting that none should be overlooked when it comes to picking an appropriate diet.

-These are: Brachycephalic Status, Long silky coat, High metabolic rate, and allergies, especially those that affect the skin, chronically upset stomachs, and picky eaters.
+These are: Brachycephalic Status, Long silky coat, High metabolic rate, and food allergies, especially those that affect the skin, chronically upset stomachs, and picky eaters.
 Let's look at each one individually.

 As a Shih Tzu owner, you may have experienced the noisy breathing, snorting and snoring that many Shih Tzu dogs experience, but this syndrome also may affect eating as well.
 If breathing is a problem then eating becomes an issue too because the dog is trying to do both at the same time.
 When this happens, he ingests not only his food but also extra air causing stomach upset.